FAQ’s about EGMTC AUDITIONS

 3. Practice, memorize and add actions appropriate for the song.

 5. Come prepared to read lines - use good diction, make your voice sound interesting, and speak louder than normal conversation.
+Memorizing the lines is not required, but can help enhance acting elements during the audition.

 6. Be confident, takes lots of deep breaths, and do your best.